SaaS Customer Lifecycle: Complete Guide to Strategy, Stages & Hiring

 Moving up this spectrum increases lifecycle efficiency and customer lifetime value.

-Common Lifecycle Marketing Mistakes
+Common Lifecycle Marketing and Customer Retention Mistakes

 1. Over-focusing on acquisition while ignoring retention.